Special Awards have specific criteria, eligibility, and value when they are awarded.

 Criteria: | Best projects of a biological theme. |

-Amount: | Four $50 book prizes |
+Amount: | Four $50 cash prizes |

 Eligibility: | Open to all divisions |